near/docs/docs/evm/near-web3-provider.md

 ---
 id: near-web3-provider
-title: NEAR web3 provider
+title: NEAR Web3 provider
 sidebar_label: Web3 provider
 ---

-The [near-web3-provider](https://github.com/near/near-web3-provider) is a custom provider that can be set when working in a web3 environment.
-There are two typical use cases for a web3 provider:
+The [near-web3-provider](https://github.com/near/near-web3-provider) is a custom provider that can be used when working in a Web3 environment.
+There are two typical use cases for a Web3 provider:

 1. [Frontend](#frontend) — interacting with smart contracts via a user interface on the web
 2. [Backend](#backend) — testing and deploying EVM-based contracts

 ## Frontend

-The [NPM package](https://npmjs.com/package/near-web3-provider) and can be added to a NodeJS project with:
+The [NPM package](https://npmjs.com/package/near-web3-provider) can be added to a NodeJS project with:

     npm install near-web3-provider --save